jhpyle/docassemble/_docs/api.md

  - `session` (optional): the session ID for the interview session (if `i` is also provided).
 Providing this here rather than in the `url_args` prevents sending the session ID to the user's browser.
+ - `resume_existing` (optional): set this to `1` if you do not know the `session` code but you are providing an `i` filename and you want the user to resume an existing session in that interview, if they have one.
  - `expire` (optional): the number of seconds after which the URL will expire.
 The default is 15 seconds.
  - `url_args` (optional): a [JSON] object containing additional URL